 Compounding: The Most Misunderstood Force

-Albert Einstein is said to have called compounding the "eighth wonder of the world."
-Whether the quote is genuine is debatable — but the statement hits a deep truth.
-Compounding is the most powerful force in economics, and simultaneously the most misunderstood.
-Most people underestimate it not out of ignorance, but because the human brain is optimized for linear relationships, not exponential ones.
+Compounding has been called the "eighth wonder of the world" — a phrase often attributed, perhaps apocryphally, to Albert Einstein.
+Whatever its origin, the observation captures a fundamental truth.
+Compounding is the most powerful force in economics, and at the same time the most misunderstood.
+Most people underestimate it not for lack of intelligence, but because the human brain is optimized for linear relationships, not exponential ones.

 Why Exponentiality Is Unintuitive

-If I ask: "Which is more — receiving 1,000 euros every day for 30 days, or one cent that doubles every day for 30 days?" — most people intuitively choose the first option.
-The answer, however: the doubled cent yields over 10 million euros.
-The linear option yields 30,000 euros.
+Consider a simple question: which is worth more — receiving 1,000 euros every day for 30 days, or one cent that doubles every day for 30 days?
+Most people intuitively choose the first option.
+In fact, the doubling cent grows to more than 10 million euros, while the linear option totals 30,000 euros.

-This example is absurdly simplified, but it illustrates the core problem.
+The example is deliberately simplified, but it illustrates the core problem.
 Human intuition is poor at predicting exponential trajectories.
 We think in additions, not multiplications.
 This has concrete consequences for every investor.

-A portfolio growing at 8% per year doubles in roughly 9 years.
+A portfolio growing at 8% per year doubles in roughly nine years.
 In 18 years, it quadruples.
-In 36 years, it multiplies sixteenfold.
-The number sounds large, but most investors actually have an investment horizon of several decades — they simply do not use it.
+In 36 years, it grows sixteenfold.
+These figures sound abstract, yet most investors do in fact have an investment horizon of several decades — they simply fail to use it.

 Compounding Beyond Money